drewboswell/converge/README.md

 # A Brief History of Pain
 You may have hit some (or all) of these stages in the pursuit of configurability:

-*In short: from the file, to the GUI, back to the file you idiot.*
+*In short: from the file, to the GUI, back to the file you idiot.* #wevecomefullcircle
 * Externalize configuration from your applications, to avoid re-releases due to simple conf tuning
 * Realizing that you're now managing a million de-centralized files with no similar structure
 * Create or use a centralized, GUI/DB based configuration management system (woohoo! configuration liberation!)